christianhofmanncodes/youtube-playlist-generator/README.md

 ![Python Version](https://img.shields.io/badge/python-3.10.2-yellow)
 ![License](https://img.shields.io/badge/license-GNU%20v3.0-blue)

-A fun program based on Python to generate YouTube Playlists without an account.
+A fun program based on Python to generate YouTube playlists without an account.

-## Appendix
+## Please note

 This project contains both a console and a GUI version.
-Choose the version to your likings.
+Choose the version that you prefer.

 ## Features

 - Add URL or ID
 - Specify playlist title
-- Clear playlist (deletes all items in playlist)
+- Clear playlist (deletes all items in the playlist)
 - Delete specific items
 - Generate playlist URL
-- Open generated URL automatically in default Web Browser
+- Automatically open generated URL in default web browser
 - Copy URL to clipboard
 - Import .ytplaylist file
 - Export to .ytplaylist file